 Should I Travel To Whistler?

-At the time of publishing this post, there is no quarantine requirement for domestic travellers upon arrival in British Columbia; however, Canadians should be avoiding all non-essential travel to BC at this time.
-Interprovincial travel to British Columbia is anticipated to be permitted in Step 3 of the BC Restart Plan (earliest potential start date: July 1, 2021).
+At the time of publishing this post, there is no quarantine requirement for domestic travellers upon arrival in British Columbia.
+Interprovincial travel to British Columbia is allowed as per Step 3 of the BC Restart Plan (which began July 1, 2021).
 The Canada/US border remains closed to leisure and recreational travellers at this time.

 For those considering travel from further afield, things get quite a bit more complicated.
 Air travellers 5 years of age or older are required to present a negative COVID-19 test result to the airline prior to boarding international flights bound for Canada.